Teorema: Structure and title etymology

 As a term, theorem is also often considered as mathematical or formulaic.
-In this sense, the film also contains a programmatic structure.
-It begins with documentary-like images and then moves on to the opening credit with a dark volcanic desert, a home party scene, cuts of the factory in sepia tone, introduction of each family member in silence and sepia tone, and, then, the guest sitting in the back yard in colour.
+In this sense the film also contains a programmatic structure.
+It begins with documentary-like images and then moves on to the opening credit with a dark volcanic desert, a home party scene, cuts of the factory in sepia tone, introduction of each family member in silence and sepia tone and then the guest sitting in the back yard in colour.
 The middle section is divided into three: "seductions", "confessions" and "transformations".

 Not only is the film's structure formulaic but so is the psychological development of each character.
 They all go through "seductions", "confessions" and "transformations".
 The way each character changes their state of mind is the same.
 They all fall into a sexual desire for the guest.
 They all have sex with him.
-When the guest leaves, they all, except the maid, confess to him how they feel about themselves.
+When the guest leaves they all, except the maid, confess to him how they feel about themselves.
 In the final section of the film, after he leaves, they lose the identities they previously possessed.
-The maid goes back to her village and performs miracles while subsisting on nettles, but asks to be buried alive.
+The maid goes back to her village and performs miracles while subsisting on nettles but asks to be buried alive.
 The daughter falls into a catatonic state.
 The son maniacally paints his desire for the guest.
 The mother picks up young men who resemble the guest and has sex with them.
-The father strips naked in the middle of the train station.
+The father strips naked in the middle of the railway station.